neosensory/neosensory-sdk-for-android-java/README.md

 # neosensory-java-sdk-for-android
 A Java-based SDK to help streamline controlling Neosensory devices over Bluetooth Low Energy on Android.
 Built on top of GitHub user weliem's BLESSED library.
+The built in handler should be good enough for getting started, but you may want to customize it further.

 ## Installation

-Use Jitpack!
+Use Jitpack to add the dependency in your project + app build.gradle files.
+Click the jitback button the GitHub repo page for instructions.

 ## Dependencies

 This library depends on Weliem's [BLESSED for Android](https://github.com/weliem/blessed-android) library.
-It should already be included via Jitpack as a dependency for the module.
+It should already be included in the Module's build.gradle via Jitpack as a dependency for the module.

 ## Hardware